 Points of interest: Blue Bottle Coffee, Arlequin Wine Merchant, Patricia’s Green

 It’s great to stop by San Francisco’s most famous Victorian homes, the seven sisters.
 Also known as Post Card Row, Painted Ladies.
 It was the backdrop for tv shows such as Full House, One Day at A Time.
-It provides a great view of the city behind the seven Victorians.
+It provides a great view of the San Francisco skyline behind the seven Victorians.

 Points of Interest: Seven Sisters (Painted Ladies)

 Birthplace to the hippie movement and the Summer of Love of in 1967.
 This neighborhood still has some of it’s hippie flavor and counterculture.
 Here you can drive by Janice Joplin’s old house, the Grateful Dead, and Jimi Hendrix.

 Points of interest: Haight street shops, Janice Joplin’s house (635 Ashbury), Grateful Dead House (710 Ashbury), Jimi Hendrix House (1524A Haight St.)

 Next stop Twine Peaks - For the best view of San Francisco looking East